allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 ![jsPerf results](/img/articles/2019-11-08-performance-of-javascript-optional-chaining/wge5ljra79fxi6kr9i4w-1.png)

-No matter if [accessing empty object](https://jsperf.com/optional-chaining-empty-object), [full one](https://jsperf.com/optional-chaining-full-path) or [one with null inside](https://jsperf.com/optional-chaining-null-inside), approaches not employing accessor function are far more performant.
+No matter whether you [access empty object](https://jsperf.com/optional-chaining-empty-object), [full one](https://jsperf.com/optional-chaining-full-path) or [one with null inside](https://jsperf.com/optional-chaining-null-inside), approaches not employing accessor function are far more performant.

 ## Conclusion

-So, is it optional chaining fast or slow?
+So, is optional chaining fast or slow?
 The answer is clear and not surprising: it depends.
 Do you need 150 M operations per second in your app, or 25 M is enough?
 Could the slower implementation decrease FPS below 60?
 Does it make sense to fight against these few kilobytes coming from transpilation?
-Is it possible the loading time of the app increases significantly because of them?
+Is it possible that the loading time of the app increases significantly because of them?

 You have all the data now, you can decide.